Radical Faeries: Philosophy and ritual

 Faeries represent the first spiritual movement to be both "gay centered and gay engendered", where gayness is central to the idea, rather than in addition to, or incidental to a pre-existing spiritual tradition.
 The Radical Faerie exploration of the "gay spirit" is central, and that it is itself the source of spirituality, wisdom, and initiation.
-Mitch Walker claims that "because of its indigenous, gay-centered nature, the Radical Faerie movement pioneers a new seriousness about gayness, its depth and potential, thereby heralding a new stage in the meaning of Gay Liberation."
+Mitch Walker says that "because of its indigenous, gay-centered nature, the Radical Faerie movement pioneers a new seriousness about gayness, its depth and potential, thereby heralding a new stage in the meaning of Gay Liberation."

 In keeping with hippie, neopagan, and ecofeminist trends of the time, gatherings were held out-of-doors in natural settings.
 To this end, distinct Radical Faerie communities have created sanctuaries that are "close to the land".

 Research on Radical Faerie communities show that their practices of sexuality and kinship purposefully stray from the mainstream heteronormative frameworks and trends of assimilation in LGBTQ cultures.
 According to scholarly ethnography, Radical Faerie gatherings are meant to support communal intimacy through ritualized expression of eroticism and the idea of a chosen family.
 These spaces are meant to challenge monogamy and traditional relationships in general.
 The Radical Faeries’ experiments with kinship serve as a spiritual and social practice that resists conventional models of gay identity and instead favors a more expansive possibility for queer belonging and connection.